 Bolivar Peninsula, named for Simón Bolívar (1783–1830), the South American hero, is a narrow strip of eroding land or "barrier island" stretching twenty-seven miles along the Texas Gulf Coast in a northeasterly direction to form eastern Galveston County (the center of the peninsula is at 29°26' N, 94°41' W).
 At its widest point between Crystal Beach and Caplen, the peninsula is three miles wide.
-At its narrowest point—where Rollover Pass divides the community of Gilchrist—the peninsula is a quarter of a mile wide.
+At its narrowest point is the community of Gilchrist, where the peninsula is a quarter of a mile wide.
 Water separates the peninsula from Galveston Island by a distance of less than three miles.
 The sheltered Gulf Intracoastal Waterway, which extends the length of the peninsula on the north side, is used primarily for transporting freight; at Bolivar Roads, it forms a water passageway that serves as the marine entrance from the Gulf of Mexico to Galveston Bay.